 Plays a bit like: Willian

-Lazaro’s size, speed, position likens him to the Brazilian forward currently plying his trade with Chelsea in the English Premier League.
+Lazaro’s size, speed and position liken him to the Brazilian forward currently plying his trade with Chelsea in the English Premier League.
 The product of the Corinthians youth academy is a consistent goal threat, both when shooting from range and in the box having raced past his marker with pure speed.
 His quick feet and dribbling talent are like that of Lazaro’s, with Brazilian flair a vital part of the Hertha star's game.

 Did you know?

-Lazaro became Red Bull Salzburg’s youngest ever player at 16 years, seven months and 10 days old making his debut in 2012 against Admira Mödling and made his 100th professional appearance for the Austrian side at just 19.
+Lazaro became Red Bull Salzburg’s youngest ever player at 16 years, seven months and 10 days old.
+He made his debut in 2012 against Admira Wacker Mödling and reached 100 professional appearances for the Austrian side at just 19.
 In any league, playing a century of games as a teenager is an incredible feat.

 What they’re saying